CheffySins/NMI-Placement-2024/Notebooks/NMI - Project Progress.md

 A **Higher** threshold allows segments with slightly higher variance to be included in the baseline, leading to a more inclusive baseline at the risk of including segments with significant variation.

 ## Peak Selection
+The peak selection process was pretty challenging.
+There are three methods of obtaining peaks:
+1. Manually, using an interactive py script
+2. Manually, by defining the peaks within the code
+3. Automatically.

+==Discuss all three later==

 ### Manual Peaks
+### Hard Coded Peaks
 ### Automatic Peaks

+## Molar Mass Calculations
+No Refractive Index (RI) detector, so will be using the UV detector data to calculate dn/dc
+## Hydrodynamic Radius ($R_h$) from Light Scattering